mcking-07/eventing-framework/README.md

 ## examples

-two working examples against localstack — no aws account needed.
+two working examples against localstack, no aws account needed. see [examples](examples/) for more details.

-- **[single event](examples/simple/README.md)** — a publisher and a consumer communicating through a single event type
+- **[single event](examples/simple/)** - a publisher and a consumer communicating through a single event type
-- **[multi-step workflow](examples/advanced/README.md)** — four services chained across three event types, with oversized payloads and error handling
+- **[multi-step workflow](examples/advanced/)** - four services chained across three event types, with oversized payloads and error handling

 ## design decisions

 ### why sns + sqs + s3

-sns handles fan-out to multiple queues. sqs provides at-least-once delivery with visibility timeouts for retry. s3 stores payloads that exceed sns's 256kb message size limit — the framework routes oversized payloads transparently, consumers resolve references without knowing the difference.
+sns handles fan-out to multiple queues. sqs provides at-least-once delivery with visibility timeouts for retry. s3 stores payloads that exceed sns's 256kb message size limit, the framework routes oversized payloads transparently, consumers resolve references without knowing the difference.

 ### why EventPublisher is static

-events come from handlers, webhooks, scheduled jobs — anywhere. a static emitter avoids threading an `Application` reference through every layer of your code. `EventPublisher.emit()` fires locally, `register()` catches it and publishes to sns.
+events come from handlers, webhooks, scheduled jobs - anywhere. a static emitter avoids threading an `Application` reference through every layer of your code. `EventPublisher.emit()` fires locally, `register()` catches it and publishes to sns.

 ### why register() and on() are separate

-`register()` controls what leaves the service. `on()` controls what enters. the boundary is explicit — consume without publishing, publish without consuming, or both.
+`register()` controls what leaves the service. `on()` controls what enters. the boundary is explicit; consume without publishing, publish without consuming, or both.

-errors in handlers are isolated — one failing handler doesn't block the rest of the batch. the failed message stays in sqs for retry.
+errors in handlers are isolated, one failing handler doesn't block the rest of the batch. the failed message stays in sqs for retry.

 ## api reference